-Presents orchestration as it applies to the instruments of the standard symphonic ensemble emphasizes brass, percussion, and harp.
+Presents orchestration as it applies to the instruments of the standard symphonic ensemble, emphasizing brass, percussion, and harp.
 Includes the use of computers, samplers, and synthesizers as tools for the contemporary composer and arranger, as well as instruments from non-European traditions.

-MUSIC 131 KEYBOARD INSTRUCTION I Units: 2.00
+MUSIC 131 KEYBOARD INSTRUCTION I